HobanLab/QUBR_exsitu_gen_diversity/README.md

 - We ended up not using the survivorship curve in analysis and replaced it with a waterfall figure

 #### Functionalized For Loop
+- This is another way of creating the Survivorship for loop using less lines of code

 #### Visualizing Outliers

 #### Chi-Squared Test
+- Is there any significance to whether a seedling was watered after planting on overall survivorship?

 #### Interval Regression